openshift/enhancements/enhancements/mcd-reboot-dictionary.md

 ### Goals

+- Creation of a minimally invasive solution that can be delivered in the short-term, allowing time for a more comprehensive approach to be developed
 - A system defined whitelist of file paths that do not trigger a reboot
 - Changes to systemd service configurations are applied by restarting the service
 - Specific files can be updated with no action (eg. ssh keys)